 includes coreless, so it's more accurate to say iron-core instead of DC

-when referring to a 3-pole motors except DC is accepted industry
+when referring to a 3-pole motors except DC is the accepted industry

 nomenclature for ferrite-magnet iron-core motors.
 Is what it is so